Njeriiii/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/README.md

   to be buffered into memory before uploading.
 - **Issue**: This can lead to OutOfMemoryErrors, especially with large files or high-volume uploads.
 - **Severity: INFO**
-- **Recommendation**: Use APIs that take a length parameter.
+- **Recommendation**: Use Upload APIs that take a length parameter.
 Please refer to the [Azure SDK for Java documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-upload-java) for additional information.